![]() |

 at night, when it’s the last thing you feel like doing.
 They’re

 not going to leave you alone until they get their walk in.”
 “There is still a lot more dog walking that could be done among dog owners,” Dr. Reeves said.
+And

+walking about 24 percent less than other people without dogs.
 “They help themselves by helping the dog,” said Dr. Johnson, co-author of the new book “Walk a Hound, Lose a Pound,” to be published in May by Purdue University Press.
 “If we’re committed to a dog, it enables us to commit to physical activity ourselves.”

 “She draws the whole family together,” said Pamela Fields, 52, a government specialist in United States-Japan relations.
 “Even when we hate each other, we all agree that we love the dog.”
 Her husband, Michael Richards, also 52 and a media lawyer, explained that the name Bashert comes from the Yiddish word for soul mate or destiny.
 “We didn’t choose her,” he said.
 “She chose us.”
 Their 12-year-old daughter, Alana, said, “When I go to camp, I miss the dog a lot more than I miss my parents,” and their 14-year-old son, Aaron, said, “Life was so boring before we got Bashert.”
 Yet Bashert wasn’t always adored.
 The Washington Animal Rescue League had retrieved her from a notoriously abusive puppy mill — the pet industry’s equivalent of a factory farm — where she had spent years encaged as a breeder, a nonstop poodle-making machine.
 By the time of her adoption, the dog was weak, malnourished, diseased, and caninically illiterate.
 “She didn’t know how to be a dog,” said Ms. Fields.
 “We had to teach her how to run, to play, even to bark.”